SupplyWolf

 Visibility Layer

-Telemetry, tracking, and event data — the instrumentation that AI and automation depend on.
+Telemetry and event data that feed the AI and automation layers above.

 Financial Layer